ICU rehabilitation with virtual reality

 Acting on your own expertise

 A custom game prototype was then developed based on the test results.
 How does that work if technology or gaming is not necessarily within your area of expertise?
 Beumeler: ‘In such a process, everyone has to act primarily on the basis of their own expertise.
 You also have to trust each other in this.
 The bottlenecks and possible obstacles from the hospital; I can advise and inform on that, together with colleagues in the ICU and aftercare clinic.
-But diving completely into the hardware and technical possibilities, I have confidently left that to 8D Games.
+But diving completely into the hardware and technical possibilities, I have confidently left that to 8D.
 Because Johan and Giel got involved from the very beginning, the trust grew quickly’

 In the VR prototype, the patient sits in a virtual, cosy living room.
 The challenge is to solve a jigsaw puzzle.
 To move the puzzle pieces, hands and arms are moved in the real world – exactly the way taught during rehabilitation.
 Beumeler: ‘There are four levels of play, which means that even patients with very low mobility can use the game.
 Even when they are currently still in the ICU.
 This is something that healthcare professionals were initially – quite understandably – a bit hesitant about; but now that the prototype is here and has been tested, they are excited to start using it in their work.
 ‘Recovering’ becomes ‘playing’ for a while and that is incredibly nice for the patient.’